Sazan: Flora and fauna

 Biogeographically, Sazan Island falls within the Illyrian deciduous forests terrestrial ecoregion of the Palearctic Mediterranean forests, woodlands, and scrub.
 Due to the combination of southern geographic latitude and high altitude and as well the variation of climate, geological and hydrological conditions have contributed to the formation of a unique flora inside the island.

-The variety of flora and vegetation can be explained by its strategically position between the western and eastern Mediterranean Sea.
+The variety of flora and vegetation can be explained by its strategic position between the western and eastern Mediterranean Sea.
 The island is home to 435 species (419 indigenous) of vascular plants, or 8.2% of Albania's entire vascular flora.
-There are only an endemic (Limonium anfractum) and 3 subendemic (Centaurea pawlowski, Scutellaria rupestris and Verbascum guicciardini) plants.
+There are only one endemic (Limonium anfractum) and three subendemic (Centaurea pawlowski, Scutellaria rupestris and Verbascum guicciardini) plants.
 The varied relief creates various ecological environments for plants, further diversified by the dominant rock types which form siliceous and calcareous terrain on the territory of the park.
-The rocky shores and limestone sea cliffs on the southern corners of Sazan are home to numerous halophile species such as lotus cytisoides and limonium anfractum.
+The rocky shores and limestone sea cliffs on the southern corners of Sazan are home to numerous halophile species such as Lotus cytisoides and Limonium anfractum.
 The forests of Sazan are generally composed of shrubs, sclerophyll forests with holm oak, deciduous forests with hophornbeam and south European flowering ash.

-Due to its specific topography, climatic, hydrological and geological conditions, the island is characterized by housing a unique vegetation and biodiversity.
+Due to its specific topographic, climatic, hydrological, and geological conditions, the island has unique vegetation and biodiversity.
 The fauna is represented by 15 species of mammals (including 8 species of bats such as the common pipistrelle, and soprano pipistrelle), 39 species of birds, 8 species of reptiles, 1 species of amphibia and as well as 122 species of invertebrates.
 The bird species in Sazan with high conservation value include 23 songbirds, 5 bird of preys, 3 pigeons, and 3 swifts.

 The amphibians are represented by 1 of which include the green toad nesting in the wet deciduous forests and the forest streams.
-There are 8 reptile species.
-The Mediterranean house gecko, testudo hermanni boettgeri, Balkan pond turtle, sheltopusik, blue-throated keeled lizard, Balkan wall lizard, Montpellier snake and Balkan whip snake are present in most rocky, and wet natural habitats throughout the island.
+There are eight reptile species.
+The Mediterranean house gecko, Hermann's tortoise, Balkan pond turtle, sheltopusik, blue-throated keeled lizard, Balkan wall lizard, Montpellier snake, and Balkan whip snake are present in most rocky and wet natural habitats on the island.

-There are between 122 identified species, including 113 insects, but their actual number is estimated to be higher.
-Among the insects are 40 are beetles, 16 butterflies, 22 heteroptera, 20 orthoptera, 5 dragonflies and 10 hymenoptera.
+There are 122 identified species, including 113 insects, but their actual number is estimated to be higher.
+Among the insects forty are beetles, sixteen butterflies, twenty-two heteroptera, twenty orthoptera, five dragonflies, and ten hymenoptera.